-- of the essential criteria for the post or would be able to do so within a reasonable timeframe.
-This would include any vacancy within the whole Trust. - 15.2 At risk staff will be kept aware of posts which could be considered as suitable alternative employment, from them being identified as "at risk" until their notice period expires. - 15.3 An individual employee who is offered alternative work is entitled to a trial period of 4 weeks which enables both the individual and employer to determine whether the new employment is suitable. - 15.4 The Headteacher and/or Trust Board will ensure when making the offer of employment that the individual is aware that it is subject to a statutory trial period. - 15.5 The trial period may be extended if the employee requires training. - 15.6 When considering what constitutes a suitable alternative offer the following will normally be taken into account: - The appropriateness of the role in terms of level of pay, location, status, service conditions and skills required, and - The reasonableness of the offer taking into account the employee's own personal circumstances. - 15.7 During the trial period, regular reviews will be held between the Headteacher and the employee, to monitor progress and discuss issues and concerns, and identify training and support as necessary. - 15.8 If an employee considers that the alternative job is not suitable they must inform their Headteacher in writing before or during the trial period that they do not accept that this is an offer of suitable alternative employment, and the reason for this, otherwise the right to any redundancy payment will be lost. - 15.9 If notice of redundancy has been issued and the employee turns down an offer of alternative employment which is assessed as suitable, during the notice period or trial period, or unreasonably fails to engage in the process of finding suitable alternative employment, then the employee may forfeit their right to receive a redundancy payment.

-- 15.10 If the trust considers the trial period to be unsuccessful, this will be discussed with the employee and confirmed in writing.
-An employee's contract of employment will be terminated on the grounds of redundancy at the end of the contractual notice period, which was previously issued, as they have been unable to secure suitable alternative employment. - 15.11 In accordance with statutory duty, employees on maternity, adoption or shared parental leave will be offered suitable alternative employment without competition.
+- 15.5 The Headteacher and/or Trust Board will ensure when making the offer of employment that the individual is aware that it is subject to a statutory trial period. - 15.6 The trial period may be extended in circumstances deemed appropriate i.e. if the employee requires training.
+Any agreement for a longer trial period must be made in writing before the employee starts work in the new role. - 15.7 When considering what constitutes a suitable alternative offer the following will normally be taken into account: - The appropriateness of the role in terms of level of pay, location, status, service conditions and skills required, and - The reasonableness of the offer taking into account the employee's own personal circumstances. - 15.8 During the trial period, regular reviews will be held between the Headteacher and the employee, to monitor progress and discuss issues and concerns, and identify training and support as necessary. - 15.9 If an employee considers that the alternative job is not suitable, they must inform their Headteacher in writing before or during the trial period that they do not accept that this is an offer of suitable alternative employment, and the reason for this, otherwise the right to any redundancy payment will be lost. - 15.10 If notice of redundancy has been issued and the employee turns down an offer of alternative employment which is assessed as suitable, during the notice period or trial period, or unreasonably fails to engage in the process of finding suitable alternative employment, then the employee may forfeit their right to receive a redundancy payment. - 15.11 If the school considers the trial period to be unsuccessful, this will be discussed with the employee and confirmed in writing.
+An employee's contract of employment will be terminated on the grounds of redundancy at the end of the contractual notice period, which was previously issued, as they have been unable to secure suitable alternative employment. - 15.12 In accordance with statutory duty, employees on maternity, adoption or shared parental leave will be offered suitable alternative employment without competition.